-A. The information gathering process
+A. The information gathering process (ToR I.A)

-586. Jamaica can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings.
+639. Jamaica can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings.

-587. For Jamaica, past rulings are any tax rulings within scope that are issued either (i) on or after 1 January 2015 but before 1 April 2017; and (ii) on or after 1 January 2012 but before 1 January 2015, provided they were still in effect as at 1 January 2015.
+640. For Jamaica, past rulings are any tax rulings within scope that are issued either (i) on or after 1 January 2015 but before 1 April 2017; and (ii) on or after 1 January 2012 but before 1 January 2015, provided they were still in effect as at 1 January 2015.
 Future rulings are any tax rulings within scope that are issued on or after 1 April 2017.

-588. In the prior year' peer review report, it was determined that Jamaica's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-Jamaica is working to have in place a more formal procedure with respect to the issuance and review of rulings for the purposes of the transparency framework.
-In particular, Jamaica is currently developing guidelines to be published, which will specify the information that must be included in rulings applications such as organisational charts with all relevant parties' jurisdiction of relevance.
+641. In the prior years' peer review reports, it was determined that Jamaica's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+In the prior year peer review report, it was also noted that Jamaica was preparing a more formal procedure to issue and review rulings for the purposes of the transparency framework, including guidelines to specify which information must be included in rulings applications.
+During the year in review, there have been no further developments.
 In addition, it was determined that Jamaica's review and supervision mechanism was sufficient to meet the minimum standard.
 Jamaica's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.

-589. Jamaica has met all of the ToR for the information gathering process that can be met in the absence of rulings being issued in practice and no recommendations are made.
+642. Jamaica has met all of the ToR for the information gathering process that can be met in the absence of rulings being issued in practice and no recommendations are made.

-B. The exchange of information
+B. The exchange of information (ToR II.B)